The Traditional Owners of this land are those who identify as

 Adani mine expansion

-Not only was the vote conducted outside of the land of the Traditional Owners who were to be directly affected by the expansion, but Native Title holders have also claimed that they were under the impression that their refusal of the project would result in the extinguishment of their Native Title rights.
+Not only was the vote conducted outside of the land of the Traditional Owners who were to be directly affected by the expansion, Native Title holders also claimed they were led to believe that their refusal of the project would result in the extinguishment of their Native Title rights.

 Take Action